 Trivial Pursuit? - Jobs In The Age Of AI

-A historical analysis will tell you technology displaces jobs but creates many more as it runs its arc.
-It spawns entire new industries, some adjacent and some divergent.
-A machine can work cheaper, better, faster and longer than you can, about this there should be no debate, but this does not mean we teleport to Universal Basic Income because everyone will be out of work.
+A machine can work cheaper, better, faster and longer than a human can, about this there should be no debate, but this does not mean we teleport to Universal Basic Income because everyone will be out of work.

 What is Work?

-Let's take a closer look at the nature of work and try to answer the question: Why do we work?
+Let's try to answer the question: Why do we work?

-Some reasons matter more than others, but overall to make ends meet, secure our future, be a part of something and many others loosely related to Maslow's hierarchy of needs.
+This diagram attempts to answer the Why.
+The reasons are many, and while some matter more than others, we do it to make ends meet, secure our future, be a part of something and many others loosely related to Maslow's hierarchy of needs.

-These reasons represent the System Level which then extends to the Execution Level (Job) and the Method Level(Tasks).
+So jobs are created to fulfil a purpose, and this is usually accomplished by humans executing specific tasks.
+Viewed through the lens of systems, these reasons combined represent the System Level (purpose) which extends to the Execution Level (Job) and the Method Level(Tasks).
 These map to the Why, the What and the How.

 Does Work Stop?